FrancisChampion/ping-pong/README.md

 ## About
-This is a ping pong game for two players using Python.
+This is a two player ping-pong game made using Python.